 Tax Fees.
-For the years ended December 31, 2004 and 2003, fees billed to the Company for tax services were for review of federal and state income tax filings and for consultation in Gabon on payroll tax and value added tax matters.
+For the years ended December 31, 2005 and 2004, fees billed to the Company for tax services were for review of federal and state income tax filings and for consultation in Gabon on payroll tax and value added tax matters.

 The Audit Committee's Charter provides that the Company's independent auditor may provide only those services pre-approved by the Audit Committee.
 As part of the pre-approval process, the Audit Committee is to pre-approve the audit and non-audit services performed by the independent auditor to assure that the provision of such services does not impair the auditor's independence.
 The services to be pre-approved include annual audit services provided by the independent auditor, services which are reasonably related to the performance of the review or audit of our financial statements by the independent auditor, tax services and all other related services.
 The Audit Committee periodically establishes pre-approval levels for all services to be provided by the independent auditor.
 Any proposed services which exceed these pre-approval levels require specific pre-approval by the Audit Committee.
 In addition, the Audit Committee may delegate to a member(s), the authority to grant specific pre-approvals under its policy with respect to audit, review, attest and permitted non-audit services, provided that any such grant of pre-approval shall be reported to the full Audit Committee no later than its next scheduled meeting.
+During 2005, all of the services provided by Deloitte & Touche LLP were pre-approved.

 After reviewing the non-audit services provided by Deloitte & Touche LLP and engaging in discussions with Deloitte & Touche LLP regarding its independence, the Audit Committee determined that the non-audit services provided to the Company by Deloitte & Touche LLP were not inconsistent with Deloitte & Touche LLP's status as independent auditors.
 The primary non-audit service provided by Deloitte & Touche LLP was the preparation of the Company's tax returns and provision of guidance associated with the Company's Sarbanes-Oxley compliance activities.
 The Audit Committee has received the written disclosures and the letter from Deloitte & Touche LLP required by Independence Standards Board Standard No. 1.
+The Committee also reviewed the requirements and the Company's compliance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.

-Based on its reviews of the Company's audited financial statements and the discussions with management and Deloitte & Touche LLP described above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-KSB for the year ended December 31, 2004 for filing with the SEC.
+Based on its reviews of the Company's audited financial statements and the discussions with management and Deloitte & Touche LLP described above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-KSB for the year ended December 31, 2005 for filing with the SEC.

-Robert H. Allen (Chairman) Arne R. Nielsen William S. Farish
+Robert H. Allen (Chairman) Luigi Caflisch O. Donald Chapoton Arne R. Nielsen